Direct Listings vs. IPOs: How Are They Different?

 • Initial Public Offerings (IPOs) involve issuing new shares and usually require underwriters.

-• Direct listings can be less costly and avoid lock-up periods unlike IPOs.
+• Compared with IPOs, direct listings can be less costly and often avoid lock-up periods, but may involve higher risk.

 • IPOs provide companies with support from underwriters, which can help stabilize share prices.